bevyengine/bevy-website/content/news/2024-08-10-bevys-fourth-birthday/index.md

 Combine that with one of the most modular game engine renderers out there right now, and I think Bevy is well positioned to attract some serious attention in the coming year from both renderer nerds and those interested in making use of top-tier graphics tech.

+If you are interested in diving in, check out our vibrant [`#render-dev` Discord channel](https://discord.com/invite/bevy).

 ### UI Ecosystem Development

 Bevy UI is one of the most exciting spaces in Bevy engine development right now.
 We have a _ton_ of projects in this space: